National data protection authority

 There are several national data protection authorities across the world, tasked with protecting information privacy.
-In the European Union and the EFTA member countries, their status was formalized by the Data Protection Directive and they were involved in the Madrid Resolution.
+In the European Union and EFTA member countries, their status was formalized by the Data Protection Directive and they were involved in the Madrid Resolution.
+Since 25 May 2018, the General Data Protection Regulation (GDPR) replaced the Data Protection Directive.

 This project is a part of the work of the International Law Commission of the United Nations.